Do you react or do you respond to life’s challenges and stressors? Learn how to harness the choice point and exercise response more often.

 Think about the last time you reacted to something or someone and recall how that felt.
 Your mom make a comment that made you lash out?
 Your kid defied you for the 17th time?
 You hit commuter traffic when you’re already late for a meeting?

-Just thinking about what reacting is, I undoubtedly get that subtle cringe that comes from the fact that it’s almost always involuntary.
+I undoubtedly get that subtle cringe that comes from the fact that it’s almost always involuntary.
 It’s as if something has taken over me and I have little control in the moment and what comes out is fierce.
 Rarely when contemplating or saying this sentence: “Sorry, I reacted…” do I not feel remorse.
 It’s almost like I’m apologizing for something in me that decided to act out.

 It’s an ACT.
 One of the formal definitions for act is “to feign or counterfeit.”
 Doesn’t it feel like that when you re-act?
 And it’s no fun, right?
 Who wants to feel like a possessed crazy person?